budavariam/budavariam.github.io/_posts/2020-09-19-things-i-wish-i-had-known.md

 In my first few months of coding at a company was a totally new experience unlike anything.
 I had to familiarize myself with many things all at once.
 I found myself asking the same questions all over again.
-One day I saw a colleague taking notes in a Word document, and I realized it can save me a lot of time, and I can remember things while I write them down.
+One day I saw a colleague taking notes in a Word document.
+I realized it can save me a lot of time, and I can process the new information while I write them down.

 I started out with simple txt files, later I changed to [markdown](https://en.wikipedia.org/wiki/Markdown), to get familiar with it.

 Nowadays I find it useful to write README files for each project I'm working on, to make it easier for others to get started.

-Most importantly the docs I write help me get restarted, when I need to work on the projects again after a long time (more than 2 weeks).
+Most importantly the docs I write help **me** get restarted, when I need to work on the projects again after a long time (more than 2 weeks).

-The processes might seem logical now, but a few projects and many new experiences and trends later it might not behave what you'd expect them to be.
+The processes might seem logical at the time of writing, but a few projects and many new experiences/trends later it might not behave as what you'd expect them to be.

-Sometimes it's hard to keep the docs up to date, but they are my main source of truth, so it's worth it.
+It takes effort to keep the docs up to date, but if you handle them as the main source of truth, it's going to worth it.

 ## Other advices I find helpful